 Testament of Youth is not just a romance; it is an authentic story that will bring the tragedy of World War I alive while also affecting you long after the film is over.

 #46 TITANIC (1953)

-Unlike the famous Titanic film, A Night to Remember, this version of Titanic is more of a romance than a historical representation.
-When a married couple board the Titanic with their two children, their marriage is all but over.
+Unlike another famous Titanic film, A Night to Remember, this version of Titanic is more of a romance than a historical representation.
+When a married couple boards the Titanic with their two children, their marriage is all but over.
 But when the Titanic hits the iceberg, it brings the family back together – making their previous issues seem trivial.

-It’s a compelling movie with good performances, and while not exactly historically accurate, it’s a must-watch film for Titanic fans.
+It’s a compelling movie with good performances, and while not exactly historically accurate, it’s a worthwhile film for Titanic fans and one of the best Titanic movies.
 Barbara Stanwyck stars.

 #47 TITANIC (1996)

 Before James Cameron’s Titanic, there was this TV movie that came out a year earlier.
 It was a historical romantic drama starring Catherine Zeta-Jones, Peter Gallagher, and George C. Scott.

 Two romances take place in this story, but the similar story of a young man who steals a ticket onboard the Titanic and then falls in love with an Irish girl as they deal with a villainous Tim Curry should entertain fans of Cameron’s Titanic.